 FIP = fielding independent pitching.
 Which I think is a poor sentence crafted so we could say “FIP” instead of “PIF” because the meaning REALLY is “Pitching effectiveness that is Independent of the Fielding.”
 But nobody wants to say PIF… So, yea say FIP but understand the sentence in reverse.

 This variance is also where FIP comes in.
 FIP is similar to the WAR stat, in that it measures performance using a league wide average.
 The unique element in FIP is that it only takes into consideration the amount of base runners / hits given up by the pitcher that HAVE NOTHING TO DO with fielding (e.g. the defense behind the pitcher).
 Thus, the home runs, walks, players hit by pitch, and strikeouts.
 These are the results that can occur where the rest of the defense could be theoretically taking a nap and it wouldn’t change anything.
 The reason for the calculation is that good fielding vs bad fielding influences a pitcher’s ERA.
-You still want to know that calculation, but you’d like to compare it to a more “raw” metric of the pitch by themselves.
+You still want to know that calculation, but you’d like to compare it to a more “raw” metric of the pitcher by themselves.

 There are many more measures of performance, but WAR, WHIP, and FIP are some good examples.